Infragistics/wpf-samples/README.md

 git clone https://github.com/Infragistics/wpf-samples.git
 ```

+# Ensure your targeting the Master Branch (not vnext) as may be targeting versions not yet publically available.

 # Running Samples Browser

 The Infragistics for WPF Samples Browser is a standalone application that contains samples for all controls provided in the Infragistics WPF product.
 It exists in the [Examples](./Examples) folder in this repository.
 In order to run it, you can follow these steps: